 Purgatory vs. Mark 3:28-29 The Catholic Church uses Mark 3:28-29 (and its parallel account in Matthew 12:31-32) to support their doctrine of Purgatory.
 In Mark’s Gospel, Jesus said, “Assuredly, I say to you, all sins will be forgiven the sons of men, and whatever blasphemies they may utter; but he who blasphemes against the Holy Spirit never has forgiveness, but is subject to eternal condemnation.”
 Likewise, Jesus uttered in Matthew’s Gospel, “Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”

-As a result, Jesus issued a severe and sober warning to His accusers for their allegations and attributing His miracles to Satan, stating in Mark 3:28-29, “Assuredly, I say to you, all sins will be forgiven the sons of men, and whatever blasphemies they may utter; but he who blasphemes against the Holy Spirit never has forgiveness, but is subject to eternal condemnation.”
+As a result, Jesus issued a severe and sober warning to His accusers for their allegations and for attributing His miracles to Satan, stating in Mark 3:28-29, “Assuredly, I say to you, all sins will be forgiven the sons of men, and whatever blasphemies they may utter; but he who blasphemes against the Holy Spirit never has forgiveness, but is subject to eternal condemnation.”
 Jesus also declared to them in Matthew 12:32, “Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”

 Additionally, their unbiblical conclusion reveals that their scholars did not derive their interpretation of Mark 3:28-29 and Matthew 12:31-32 from its context nor through a careful examination of the texts to gain a clear understanding of Jesus’ intended meaning.
 Instead, they ignored the context, mishandled its content, and inserted Catholic ideologies into the text to make it fit their unbiblical doctrine of Purgatory.